flipyap/distillery/README.md

 ## Features

-- Make it simple to install binaries on your system from multiple sources
+- Simple to install binaries on your system from multiple sources
-- Do not rely on a centralized repository of metadata like package managers
+- No reliance on a centralized repository of metadata like package managers
-- Support binary verifications and signatures if they exist
 - Support multiple platforms and architectures
 - Support private repositories (this was a feature removed from homebrew)

-## Needed Before 1.0

-- [x] make defaults configurable (bin directory for example)
-- [x] finish bin re-org under `opt/`
-- [ ] detect already installed versions
-- [ ] implement signature verification
-- [ ] implement uninstall
-- [x] implement cleanup
+- Support checksum verifications (if they exist)
+- Support signatures verifications (if they exist) (**not implemented yet**)

 ## Install